novelgym/novelgym.github.io/ng-website/docs/environment/objectsactions.md

 ### `Safe`

++ As a child of the [UnbreakablePolycraftObject](https://github.com/tufts-ai-robotics-group/NovelGridWorldsV2/blob/main/gym_novel_gridworlds2/contrib/polycraft/objects/unbreakable_polycraft_obj.py) class, [Safe](https://github.com/tufts-ai-robotics-group/NovelGridWorldsV2/blob/main/gym_novel_gridworlds2/contrib/polycraft/objects/safe.py) cannot be broken – when acted on with the `break` action, it does not change state,

++ [Safe](https://github.com/tufts-ai-robotics-group/NovelGridWorldsV2/blob/main/gym_novel_gridworlds2/contrib/polycraft/objects/safe.py) has its own inventory:

-As a child of the [UnbreakablePolycraftObject](https://github.com/tufts-ai-robotics-group/NovelGridWorldsV2/blob/main/gym_novel_gridworlds2/contrib/polycraft/objects/unbreakable_polycraft_obj.py) class, [Safe](https://github.com/tufts-ai-robotics-group/NovelGridWorldsV2/blob/main/gym_novel_gridworlds2/contrib/polycraft/objects/safe.py) cannot be broken, i.e. upon being acted on with the `break` action, it does not change state.
-Unlike most other objects implemented in the infrastructure, [Safe](https://github.com/tufts-ai-robotics-group/NovelGridWorldsV2/blob/main/gym_novel_gridworlds2/contrib/polycraft/objects/safe.py) has its own inventory.
-Initially, it is locked and nothing can be collected from it.
-It can be unlocked when acted upon with the `use` action, provided that the agent has a `blue_key` in its inventory.
-Once unlocked and acted upon with the `collect` action, its inventory is merged with that of the agent, meaning that all the contents of the inventory of [Safe](https://github.com/tufts-ai-robotics-group/NovelGridWorldsV2/blob/main/gym_novel_gridworlds2/contrib/polycraft/objects/safe.py) are transferred to the inventory of the agent.
+  + initially, the [Safe](https://github.com/tufts-ai-robotics-group/NovelGridWorldsV2/blob/main/gym_novel_gridworlds2/contrib/polycraft/objects/safe.py) is locked and nothing can be collected from it,

+  + it can be unlocked when acted upon with the `use` action, provided that the agent has a `blue_key` in its inventory,

+  + once unlocked and acted upon with the `collect` action, the [Safe](https://github.com/tufts-ai-robotics-group/NovelGridWorldsV2/blob/main/gym_novel_gridworlds2/contrib/polycraft/objects/safe.py) inventory is merged with that of the agent (all the contents of the inventory of [Safe](https://github.com/tufts-ai-robotics-group/NovelGridWorldsV2/blob/main/gym_novel_gridworlds2/contrib/polycraft/objects/safe.py) are transferred to the inventory of the agent).

 <details>
 <summary>`safe.py`</summary>